 Perhaps the easiest way to make a screen capture video is to simply use the built-in recording function of some video communication tool.
 Next, we will review how this can be done using Zoom the university offers.
 To do this, you need to install the Zoom client software.
 Instructions for installing Zoom are available from Helpdesk.

-- Always use your University of Helsinki user account to log in to the Zoom client programme in order to get all the benefits of the university’s licence.
-It is that you select Sign in with SSO when logging in to get to the university’s login page.
+1. Always use your University of Helsinki user account to log in to the Zoom client programme in order to get all the benefits of the university’s licence.
+Make sure to sign by clicking on SSO (Single Sign Login) when logging in to get to the university’s login page.

-- Start recording by pressing the Record button and then give the presentation on your computer.
+2. Start recording by pressing the Record button and then give the presentation on your computer.
+You can choose to record locally or in the cloud.

 This is one of the most agile ways to create a video presentation without any software dedicated to making videos.
 The same principle works on most video communication tools, such as Microsoft Teams.